s-pace/docs-6/docs/workbot/modals.md

 When a view is submitted, it closes by default.
 Take care to only push a modal view on top of an active view.
 :::
 ## Open/update or push modal view action input
-The following table describes the configuration when working with Modals.
+The following table describes the configuration when using this action.

 <table class="unchanged rich-diff-level-one">
     <thead>